5—Touching the closet door on the other side of the world

 I couldn’t stop thinking about that book.
 I needed to talk about my homosexual feelings and about what happened at Bruce’s apartment in San Antonio.
 The sister missionaries got me a Bishop.
 We sat in some office.
 The man was patient, and perfectly nice, but he said I needed to wait until I got back to France to disclose that information to my own Bishop.
 I could start repenting now, though.

 I would walk the five miles to the west side of town again.
-Out of desperation.
-Out of something like hope and an incredible need.
+Out of desperation; something hope and an incredible need.

 I just could not face the guilt.
 Like I couldn’t face Shawn’s friends at the apartment today.
 Temple Square was like a safe space.
 I sat down and tried to relax.
 I opened that free paper I picked up at Salt Lake CDs.
 Some gay bars were advertised in it.
 The bars were only a few blocks away.
 Should I go?
 I felt a fear inside of me.
 I felt curiosity raging too.